flatpak/flatpak.github.io/README.md

     dnf install ruby rubygems rubygem-bundler rubygem-json

 In the git checkout, do a `bundle install`.
-This installs all the needed modules in their appropriate vesions.
+This installs all the needed modules in their appropriate versions.

 Add the middleman binary location (probably ~/bin) to $PATH.